warunsinx/durin-L2-sub-ens/README.md

    bash deploy/grantPermission.sh
    ```

-   This allows the Registrar to mint names on the Registry.
+This grants the Registrar the ability to mint names on the Registry.

 7. **Connect base name to resolver and registry**

-   (Instructions to be added)
+(Instructions coming soon)

 ## Usage

-You can now mint names by calling the Registrar.
+You can now mint names via the Registrar.
 Check out our example frontend or build your own.

 ## Notes

 ### CHAR_AMOUNTS Calculation

-The `CHAR_AMOUNTS` array represents pricing for different name lengths in USD per second, with 18 decimal places of precision.
-Here's how the example values are calculated:
+CHAR_AMOUNTS defines the price for different name lengths in USD per second, with 18 decimal precision.

+Steps:

-1. Start with the desired yearly price in USD for each name length.
+Set the yearly price in USD for each name length.
-2. Convert the yearly price to a per-second price.
+Convert it to a per-second price.
-3. Multiply by 10^18 to add 18 decimal places of precision.
+Multiply by 10^18 for precision.

-Example calculation for 1-character names:
+Example for 1-character names:

-- Desired price: $1 per year
+Yearly price: $1
-- Per second: $1 / (365 _ 24 _ 60 \* 60) ≈ $0.0000000317098
+Per-second price: $1 / (365 _ 24 _ 60 _ 60) ≈ $0.0000000317098
-- With 18 decimal places: 0.0000000317098 \* 10^18 = 31709791983
+18 decimal precision: 0.0000000317098 _ 10^18 = 31709791983

-The `CHAR_AMOUNTS` array in the example represent:
+The array in this example corresponds to:

-- Index 0: 0-character names (free)
+0-character names: free
-- Index 1: 1-character names ($1/year) = 2029426686960
+1-character names: $1/year = 2029426686960
-- Index 2: 2-character names ($4/year) = 507356671740
+2-character names: $4/year = 507356671740
-- Index 3: 3-character names ($16/year) = 126839167935
+3-character names: $16/year = 126839167935
-- Index 4: 4-character names ($64/year) = 31709791983
+4-character names: $64/year = 31709791983

-You can adjust these values to set your desired pricing structure for different name lengths.
+Adjust the values to fit your pricing structure.